Our contribution to the UN Sustainable Development Goals

 Dreamcatcher South Africa’s activities have intentionally addressed the goals of the UN since 2000 through the previous Millennium Development Goals (2000-2015) and the current Sustainable Development Goals (2015-30).
 The goals call for concerted action to solve some of the world’s most difficult challenges.
 193 UN General Assembly members adopted and committed to the Sustainable Development Goals.
 Our integrated model also responds to the aims of COPs (Conference of the Parties), the most recent being COP26 in Glasgow UK in 2022, with specific focus on climate action.

 We are proud to share our journey and impact with you.
-Below we explain how our work addresses many of the Sustainable Development Goals.
+Join our journey below where we explain how our integrated, collaborative and out-comes based approach addresses many of the Sustainable Development Goals.

 1-No-poverty-enterprise-Cook-up-with-Kamamma